How Much is the VA Funding Fee?

 When veterans get VA loans, they are eligible for a variety of benefits, including great interest rates, no money down, no monthly mortgage insurance, options for lower credit scores, and limits on closing costs.
 These VA home loan benefits are lifetime benefits.

 In addition to these benefits, disabled veterans are eligible to receive even more VA benefits.
-These benefits include special housing grants, property tax exemptions, disability compensation benefits for veteran income, and exemption from the VA funding fee.
+These benefits include special housing grants, property tax exemptions, disability compensation benefits for veteran income, and exemption from the funding fee.

 Disabled veterans, surviving spouses of veterans who passed away in action or from a service-related injury or illness, and active-duty service members who have received a Purple Heart are all exempt from the VA funding fee.
 Members who are currently receiving disability benefits are able to waive the VA funding fee regardless of their level of disability.